coderofsalvation/powscript/doc/why.md

 * bash evolves slowly, which is good for stability reasons.
 Powscript will always be backwards compatible.

 The aim of powscript is to keep the transpiler small & fast.
-Therefore not all ideas will be suitable (json parser e.g.)